Autoethnography: What is it and how do you do it?

 • What help do I need?

 Second, you need a way to record your reflections.
 I like to start my reflection journey by voice or video recording a conversation I have with myself, thinking about my past experiences.
 I start by thinking about what happened, what I did, what I was thinking and feeling at the time, and how I feel now.
 Then, I explore how I think the experience has informed my way of being now.
 How has it shaped my future practice?
 Why?
 After finishing the recording, I transcribe the recording and use this transcription as my initial data.
+I have also recently used discussions and images created with generative AI as part of my autoethnography data generation process.
+If you want to see how that is done, you can watch this video.

 Third, you can also consult relevant artefacts as part of your autoethnography, such as photos and documents from the past to help you think and reflect more deeply about an experience.
 You can also consult other important figures such as family or friends from your past to help you see the experience from multiple viewpoints.
 It is important to note that you will require ethics approval for your study if you use photos with other people in them, or the significant people you consult are possibly identifiable in your final project.